Writ-1/Fall2021-S2/docs/kahan.md

 ## Third-pass reading

 Make a final pass of your annotated copy of Kahan, and make notes about how you might answer the following discussion questions **with evidence from the text**.
-We will ask you about these in our class discussion on Friday, so have your notes handy for Friday's class.
+We will ask you about these in our class discussion, so have your notes handy for class.

 + In your own words, summarize the problem that Kahan is trying to address.